 Hypotension, coma, respiratory failure, and death may occur, usually when levels are > 60%.

 Patients may also have many other symptoms, including visual deficits, abdominal pain, and focal neurologic deficits.
 If poisoning is severe, neuropsychiatric symptoms and signs (eg, dementia, psychosis, parkinsonism, chorea, amnestic syndromes) can develop days to weeks after exposure and become permanent.
-Because CO poisoning often results from house fires, patients may have concomitant airway injuries (see Smoke Inhalation), which may increase risk of respiratory failure.
+Because CO poisoning often results from house fires, patients may have concomitant airway injuries (see Sidebar 1: Smoke Inhalation), which may increase risk of respiratory failure.

 Because symptoms can be vague, nonspecific, and variable, the diagnosis is easily missed.
 Many cases of mild poisoning with nonspecific symptoms are mistaken for viral syndromes.
 Physicians must maintain a high level of suspicion.
 If people from the same dwelling, particularly a heated dwelling, experience nonspecific flu-like symptoms, CO exposure should be considered.